gnk-sato-hotto/react-babel-redux-starter-kit/README.md

 # React-babel-redux-starter-kit
-React babel redux starter kit is a project template using React.js, Babel, and Redux
+React babel redux starter kit is a project template using React.js, Babel, and Redux.

 ### Node version
 node : v7.0.0